Roast Turkey and Sweet Potato Hash with Fried Eggs

 Divide the hash equally between 4 warm plates, remove the eggs from the pan, and divide the eggs between the plates.
 Serve with mesclun greens drizzled with olive oil.

-Recipe courtesy Emeril Lagasse, courtesy Martha Stewart Omnimedia, Inc
+Recipe courtesy of Emeril Lagasse, courtesy Martha Stewart Omnimedia, Inc